Michelle Thomas Fine Art: Fostering Creativity and Community in Mission Bernal

 What challenges have you faced as a gallery owner, and how have you overcome them?

-I was raised in Chicago by gentle Indian parents who listened to me when I spoke, consoled me when I cried, and encouraged modesty, taking me to parks, restaurants, art museums, ballet/tap/jazz classes, and concerts at Navy Pier followed by long walks along Lake Michigan.
-While I’ve had the same childhood as Joan Mitchell and formal education in the arts, I have not experienced arts spaces in the US run by people who look like me.
-Now, at 40, I have enough experience working in schools, galleries, museums, and on design teams to execute my concept fully.
-I feel sure of my capacity to define and articulate the contours of a space that supports creative activity, and waxing nostalgic, I understand how to recreate the environments that have encouraged me to flourish.
+I was raised in Chicago by gentle Indian parents who listened to me when I spoke, consoled me when I cried, and encouraged modesty.
+They took me to parks, restaurants, art museums, ballet/tap/jazz classes, as well as concerts at Navy Pier, followed by long walks along Lake Michigan.
+While I’ve had a similar childhood to Joan Mitchell’s and received a formal education in the arts, I have not had the same experience with arts spaces in the US run by people who look like me.
+Now, at 40, I have sufficient experience working in schools, galleries, museums, and on design teams to fully execute my concept.
+I am confident in my ability to define and articulate the contours of a space that supports creative activity, and, looking back, I understand how to recreate the environments that have encouraged me to flourish.

-How do you foster community within your gallery and engage with the local art scene?
+How do you cultivate a sense of community within your gallery and engage with the local art scene?

-For the hobbyist: The studio is meant to be a solace, a shelter, a hideout!
-In adult life, we don’t have the dedicated practice rooms of our school days, the orchestra risers, the art room, the cubbies with our names holding dance shoes or brushes or sheet music.
+For the hobbyist: The studio is meant to be a sanctuary, a refuge, a haven.
+In adult life, we don’t have the dedicated practice rooms of our school days, the orchestra risers, the art room, or the cubbies with our names holding dance shoes, brushes, or sheet music.
 We miss the comfort of the librarian, the art teacher who understood us and let us be.
 I spent the first seven years of my career as an art teacher with the romantic purpose of sharing my love for my subjects and advocating for sensitive and vulnerable young people, all those children othered by the educational system.
 I have designed the studio to comfort and protect the highly sensitive person, managing the light, sound, and scent to encourage the softer self to feel safe and emerge.
-Studio membership provides an environment for anyone who wants to dedicate time to art in their daily lives before putting up their painting to dry and leaving to become a roommate, parent, caregiver, or worker.
-For the professional artist: I hope to maintain an approachable presence and open channels of communication so they feel comfortable proposing shows, collaborations, and events.
+Studio membership offers a space for individuals to dedicate time to art in their daily lives, before putting their painting to dry and leaving to become a roommate, parent, caregiver, or worker.
+For professional artists, I aim to foster an approachable presence and open communication, helping them feel comfortable proposing shows, collaborations, and events.

-I also spend as much time making art in the storefront window.
+I also dedicate significant time to creating art in the storefront window.
 My table takes the glorious daylight, the latest work-in-progress, and materials in honest, artful disarray.
-I love when neighbors come over to see how the work is progressing or passers-by stop mid-stride to watch the painting process, someone at work with solid, tangible tools.
+I love it when neighbors come over to see how the work is progressing, or passers-by stop mid-stride to watch the painting process, someone at work with solid, tangible tools.
 I am eager for anyone who passes by the gallery to grow their understanding and affection for the creative life cycle, to see the connection between the process and the final presentation, and to be part of the purpose and meaning I assign to my work.

 What strategies do you employ to market and promote the artists and events at Michelle Thomas Fine Art?

-Can you share any upcoming projects or exhibitions visitors can look forward to?
+Can you share any upcoming projects or exhibitions that visitors can look forward to?

 Yes, gladly!
 Our current exhibition, ON BEAUTY, features a floral design, paintings by Nirmala Thangam, and my watercolor collages.
-On July 15, fiber artist Mayumi Fujio will teach a class on botanical printing on silk.
-In September, we will host a book launch party for local comic artist Chuck Whelon and open a new exhibition featuring local photographer Alese Rivera.
+On July 15, fiber artist Mayumi Fujio will teach a class on botanical silk printing.
+In September, we will host a book launch party for local comic artist Chuck Whelon and unveil a new exhibition featuring the work of local photographer Alese Rivera.
 Our 2024 program is also shaping up nicely, and we will release the schedule soon!

 How do you stay connected with emerging trends and developments in the art world to keep your gallery relevant and exciting?

-I travel internationally and attend as many cultural events as possible with bright eyes and a bushy tail, open-minded and ready to be moved and inspired.
-While I don’t want to chase trends, I talk to friends of the gallery constantly to learn about what they want to see, learn, and experience so I can bring these programs close to home for us.
+I travel internationally and attend many cultural events with bright eyes and a bushy tail.
+I am open-minded and ready to be moved and inspired.
+While I don’t want to chase trends, I regularly discuss with the gallery’s friends what they’re interested in seeing, learning, and experiencing, so I can bring these programs closer to home for us.

 Why did you choose Mission Bernal for your business?

-I live nearby Twin Peaks.
+I live near Twin Peaks.
 I originally selected the 29th St corridor at the intersection of Noe Valley, the Mission, and Bernal Heights because it complements our motif of an identity “in-between” various currents.
 After settling in and spending time with my lovely neighbors, I am sure I made the right decision.
-I’ve been more than welcomed by the owners of Cafe Seventy8, STEMful, and Komaaj (and my errands are eased by proximity to The UPS Store).
+I’ve been more than welcome by the owners of Cafe Seventy8, STEMful, and Komaaj (and my errands are made easier by proximity to The UPS Store).

 I look forward to building our support network and spending fruitful years together.